jayb1dev/voyager/README.md

 [AGPL-3.0](./LICENSE) license
 &copy; Sea Voyager

-The source code is available here
+The source code is available here: https://github.com/jayb1dev/voyager/tree/sea-voyager
-https://github.com/jayb1dev/voyager/tree/sea-voyager

 Sea Voyager is a fork of Voyager, which is also released under the [AGPL-3.0](./LICENSE) license
 &copy; Voyager contributors

-The source code is available here https://github.com/aeharding/voyager
+The source code is available here: https://github.com/aeharding/voyager